Enabling Employees · Role Specialties

 Where it sits on the Employees skills path

-An architect’s journey on this site runs the same way as everyone else’s: start with the core AI foundations, then go deeper for the role.
-AI-Augmented Enterprise Architecture is that deeper step for architects — the first of the role specialties we’re building out.
+An architect’s journey runs the same way as everyone else’s: start with the core AI foundations, then go deeper for the role.
+AI-Augmented Enterprise Architecture is that deeper step for architects.

 Prefer to build the skills one-on-one, on your own architecture work?
 1:1 Mentoring pairs you with a guide as you put AI to work in your practice.